jashdalal/Stock-Market-Matching-Engine/README.md

 To implement the matching engine, a **Python-based heap framework** was used to match buy and sell orders placed by authorized clients.
 You can read more about this [here](matching%20engine/Matching_Engine_Core_integer_time.py)

 We use the **FIX** protocol for the Matching Engine to communicate with Real Time Markets and Execution Links.
+To know more about how we communicate in Python, you can find more about this [here](matching%20engine/server/matchingEngine.py) - we use a Python lib called [Quickfix](https://pypi.org/project/quickfix/).